qinyuanpei/hexo-generator-gitment/README.md

-# hexo-generator-gitment
+# hexo-generator-issues
-a hexo generator plugin for gitment
+a hexo plugin to generate issues automaticly for Gitalk & Gitment